cheshire-cat-ai/api-client-ts/README.md

-# ccat-api
+# Cheshire Cat AI API Client

- API Client to communicate with the Cheshire Cat AI
+API Client made in TypeScript to communicate with the Cheshire Cat AI.